Where Wood Works: Wood to Energy Program

 CoWood staff have developed this site in partnership with the Center for the New Energy Economy at Colorado State University.

-This page provides useful information, technical guidance, and promotional and educational materials that lead to the successful adoption and contributions of woody biomass to Colorado's New Energy Economy.
-The information is provided in partnership through a grant from the US Forest Service.
+Here, we provide useful information, technical guidance, and promotional and educational materials that lead to the successful adoption and contributions of woody biomass to Colorado's New Energy Economy.
+This information is provided in partnership through a grant from the US Forest Service.

 Decision-Support Tools for Facility Managers, Communities and Renewable Energy Advocates

 Our new Community Biomass iBook is now available free for download on iTunes.
 Developed in cooperation with the US Forest Service Pacific Northwest Research Station and the University of Minnesota, this interactive iBook format represents community-scaled and district energy applications that use forest biomass.
 By using embedded video, interviews and a fuel calculator, this new resource allows communities to run through an initial project feasibility.
 The iBook also includes a virtual tour of many of Colorado's biomass energy facilities.